surniaulula/wpsso/readme.txt

 	* Added a call to getimagesize() for images in the content without width / height attribute values.
 	* Added a new module for BuddyPress rtMedia to include WP Media Library image IDs in BuddyPress activity images (Pro version).
 * **Improvements**
-	* Enabled the WordPress oEmbed filters on post content in the head section to generate proper video embed code.
+	* **Enabled WordPress oEmbed filters on post content in the head section to generate complete HTML embed code.**
 	* Added the Facebook "Author Name Format" option to the Essential Settings page.
 	* Used the new SucomUtil::is_https() and SucomUtil::get_prot() static methods to determine the protocol to be used (http or https).
 	* Updated the Setup Guide with a new "Accept Smaller / Thumbnail Images?" information box.